-- a.
+a.
 Check the part number shown in the conversation line.
-It may be edited by inputting the new. - b.
+It may be edited by inputting the part number you wish. b.
 Press the STORE soft key.
 The stored part number will be added to the list.

 If you wish to retrieve a program: